Disney+ is launching a new section on its streaming platform. Called Star, it’s aimed at adult audiences. Here’s what you need to know.Read more…

 Netflix is by far the most popular streaming service in the UK, with more than 13 million subscribers.
 Amazon Prime Video is not far behind after experiencing a bigger growth over the last two years, decreasing the difference between the two services.
 Amazon has had an average increase of subscribers of 28% per year, compared to Netflix’s 20% increase.

 6.7 million (24%) households are signed up to 2 services or more.
 The most common duo-subscription is Netflix and Amazon Prime, with 32% of people having both.
-6.1% have Netflix, Amazon Prime and Now TV.
+6.1% have Netflix, Amazon Prime and NOW.

 |Streaming service||2018||2019||2020||Average increase per year|